gemerden/statemachine/README.md

 ## Features
 The module has the following basic and some more advanced features:

-* trigger state transitions by setting trigger name in machine configuration:
+* enable triggering state transitions by setting trigger name(s) in machine configuration:
     * same trigger can be set for different transitions,
     * trigger method can pass arguments to callbacks like `on_exit` and `on_entry`,
-* conditions (also callbacks) can be set on states and transitions:
+* conditions (and callbacks) can be set on states and transitions:
     * if a transition is triggered, but the condition is not met, the transition does not take place
 * switched transitions can be used to go from one state to another depending on conditions
     * trigger can be used for conditional (switched) transition,
-    * to do this, create multiple trasnitions from the same state to different states and give them different conditions
+    * to do this, create multiple transitions from the same state to different states and give them different conditions
 * state transitions can be started by explicitly setting the state (obj.state = "some_state"):
     * if a condition is set and not met on the transition an exception is raised, because the callbacks would not be called,
     * if the callbacks function require extra arguments (apart from the state managed object), this method will not work